-Rather than always buying new, we can now shop online for second-hand clothes with merely a few clicks.
-And a whole range of online thrift stores, appealing to almost any style and taste, has cropped up to help us beat fast fashion ills.
+Rather than constantly buying new, we can now shop online for second-hand clothes with merely a few clicks.
+And a whole range of thrift stores, appealing to almost any style and taste, has cropped up online to beat fast fashion ills.

 It wasn’t that long ago that your search for second-hand clothing items meant you probably had to set out on the hunt for local bargain bins.
 Regular thrifters will have been able to find pieces through persistence and effort, leaving the more casual thrifter wanting for more.

 The other problem with tipping up to your local thrift store is not knowing in advance what might be in stock, from rich treasure troves of second-hand items to very little at all.

 Online thrift stores, sometimes also called consignment stores (whereby the store reimburses the seller after purchase), have leaped into online shopping for second-hand boots and all.
 With growing environmental awareness and people turning to zero-waste lifestyles, many have ridden a wave of increasing popularity.

 What’s more, because they list all their used clothing items online, you can thrift to your heart’s content from the comfort of your own home.

 Today, of course, pretty much everything we might want for is a click and home delivery slot away.
 Whereas perhaps a little slower to the party, online thrift stores, like most things, now come in different shapes and sizes — each appealing to a slightly different type of online thrift customer.